The site commenced late in 2000 and

 tried not to duplicate the work of the club sites where

-they exist and you will find a link to the Isle of Man
+they exist and you will find a links to club sites on

 the main pages.